ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/SolmanInterfaceSetUpGuide.md

  ***https://{domain}:{port}/api/values***.
  it should return a simple response just to make sure its working.

-### 2.4 Set the SolMan certificate to be trusted
+### 2.4 Set the SAP Solution Manager certificate to be trusted
- The client should provide te valid certificates for the solman microservice and for the solman API.
+ The client should provide te valid certificates for the SAP Solution Manager microservice and for the SAP Solution Manager API.

- If for some reason the client cant provide the certificates, in order for the microservice to work he has to comunicate with SolMan api.
+ If for some reason the client cant provide the certificates, in order for the microservice to work he has to comunicate with SAP Solution Manager api.
- SolMan API could have a certificate that is not trusted so you  have to export it to your computer and then put it into the MMC -> Certificates-> Trusted Root Certification Authorities.
+ SAP Solution Manager API could have a certificate that is not trusted so you  have to export it to your computer and then put it into the MMC -> Certificates-> Trusted Root Certification Authorities.
 This way the connection will be safe.

 ## 3. Set up Symbio to use the service